4.6. Refractive Indices

 User Function

-optrace supports custom user functions for the refractive index.
-The function takes one parameter, which is a wavelength numpy array with wavelengths in nanometers.
+optrace supports custom user functions for the refractive index with the func-parameter:

 n = ot.RefractionIndex("Function", func=lambda wl: 1.6 - 1e-4*wl)